NitorCreations/nflow/src/README.md

 The `config.js` file is environment configuration file in the form of vanilla javascript, e.g. it is does not require angular, is not uglified and can be edited directly in the web server.
 Build scripts may apply environment specific values into this file.

+## `app.js`

+The `app.js` is the startup point for the application.
+It defines the top level angular module dependencies.
+When adding a new module, you'll need to ensure that your module is part of dependency hierarchy, otherwise it won't work.